wp-plugins/powerpress/readme.txt

 * Fixed no longer needed javascript for flare player when in edit players PowerPress admin area, Flare player was abandoned in favor of VideoJS.
 * Fixed bug with media embed HTML page having a fatal error if referencing an episode not originally saved by PowerPress.
 * Fixed bug with metamarks Javascript (jQuery) possibly causing javascript errors in some situations.
 Thanks Klyde and the folks from Gravity forms for bringing to our attention!
+* Increased verification (Verify button) cache from 600k to 1024k (1MB) for detecting ID3 information using 1400x1400 images.
+We recommend using images in jpg format as png requires way more space in most all cases.
+* Added link to plugin [PowerPress Posts From MySQL](http://wordpress.org/extend/plugins/powerpress-posts-from-mysql/developers/) - Creates blog posts with PowerPress podcast episode information from a MySQL table.
+* Added link to plugin [Eli's PowerPress Addon Widget](http://wordpress.org/extend/plugins/podpress-addons/) - Adds a sidebar widget that lists your podcast episodes linked to the play in a new window PowerPress player.
 * Added link to Eli's PowerPress Addon Widget.